wabbit-corp/kappa/Spec.md

   ```

 * Within a single namespace at the same scope, duplicate definitions are a compile-time error.

-* Imports bring all three namespaces into the importing module, subject to the import form used.
+* Imports may bring names into the term namespace and/or type namespace, and may bring module qualifiers into the module namespace.
+* Constructor names are not imported as unqualified names unless explicitly imported with the `ctor` qualifier (§2.3.1).
+  Constructors remain accessible via type scope selection (§13.2).

 ### 13.1 Dotted name resolution (`.`)